 Tell me what you do for Flooid.
 What is your title?
 What is your day to day like?

-Currently a Product Owner at Flooid, co-responsible for the “day to day” and strategy for the Platform pillar, which encompasses data movement, API development, Payments strategy, and new integration identification.
+Currently a Product Manager at Flooid, responsible for the “day to day” and strategy for the Platform pillar, which encompasses data movement, API development, Payments strategy, and new integration identification.

 My day-to-day is front loaded.
 In the morning, I primarily interface with delivery and development teams, and in the afternoon, I’m able to focus on strategy, longer range thinking and any deliverables I have for the week.